 Alumni Expert Seminar “Science meets Economy” in combination with IFAT India 2015

 International DAAD Alumni Expert Seminar

-With the support of DAAD, the Alumni Expert Seminar “Science meets Economy – Water and Waste Water Management” took place at Mumbai, India.
+The German Academic Exchange Service (DAAD) provided financial means for conducting an Alumni Expert Seminar “Science meets Economy – Water and Waste Water Management” to be held in Mumbai, India.

-The Expert Seminar was organised by the Centre for International Capacity Development, Universität Siegen in cooperation with Hochschule Ostwestfalen-Lippe - Institute for Sanitary Engineering, TU Dresden - Institute of Hydraulic Engineering, Indian Institute of Technology Bombay - Department of Civil Engineering, Mumbai, the Bangalore University, Civil Engineering Department, the PDP University Gandhinagar- Department of Civil Engineering, and the German Association for Water management, Waste water and Waste (DWA).
+The Expert Seminar was organised by the Centre for International Capacity Development, Universität Siegen in cooperation with Hochschule Ostwestfalen-Lippe - Institute for Sanitary Engineering, Hochschule Ravensburg-Weingarten, Indian Institute of Technology Bombay - Department of Civil Engineering, Mumbai, the Bangalore University, Civil Engineering Department, and the PDP University Gandhinagar- Department of Civil Engineering.

 German institutions active in GAWN

 - DWA - German Association for Water, Waste water and Waste